 Of course, if you want the full story, I’d recommend picking up a copy of the book, since I’d assume that the habits I put into place over the course of my year of health—balancing my hormones, fixing my gut, overhauling my product pantry, etc.—were a big part of the long-term solution.

 In other words, some of these recommendations below were what cleared up my PD immediately and quickly, but likely it was a more diverse toolkit that kept it away for good.
-Especially if you have an autoimmune disease and are prone to IBS symptoms, SIBO can be a big underlying cause of chronic skin issues like perioral dermatitis.
+Especially if you have an autoimmune disease, hypothyroidism or are prone to IBS symptoms, SIBO can be a big underlying cause of chronic skin issues like perioral dermatitis.
 Click here to learn more.

 After annual relapses that took me from middle school through college and into early adulthood, and the revolving door of the dermatologist’s office that blasted my gut with every antibiotic under the sun, I can proudly say that I’ve been more or less perioral dermatitis-free for 6 years.

 Below is what I looked like at the beginning of January 2014; what I looked like two weeks later thanks to my lifestyle and diet changes; and finally, what I looked like at the end of my first month of the new protocol.
 I took a selfie every morning to check my progress, and you can really see the inflammation slowly going down and my skin smoothing.
 By the end, there’s just a little subtle scarring above the lip and a faint shadow where the rash used to be around the mouth.
 All the other pictures in this post are of my skin as it stands today, albeit with a little bit of makeup.